Flax Seed Eggs? What's That?

 ☆ Flax Replaces Eggs in Baking?

-Running a kitchen without eggs could seem like a monumental task, but it can be done.
-The best news is that it’s not as hard as we might imagine--it's a simple recipe!
+Running a kitchen without eggs could seem like a monumental task, yet it can be done.
+The best news is with a simple recipe it is not as hard as we might imagine.

 This post is a quick look at how to bake some of our favorite foods with a nutritious egg replacement.
 If you need to avoid eggs, this may be a new option for your kitchen.

-I was surprised to see how well this ground golden flax seed substitution for eggs works and I hope this information is as helpful to you as it was to me.
+See for yourself how well this ground golden flax seed substitution for eggs works and let us know if this information is as helpful to you as it was to me.

 ☆ Why Bother to Substitute Milled Flax Seed for Egg in Recipes?

-• Besides having less fat and and cholesterol in the them, recipes using milled flax seed to replace eggs contain important nutrition that many people need to add to their diets.
+• Besides having less fat and and cholesterol, recipes using milled flax seed to replace eggs contain important nutrition many people actually need to add to their diets.

 • There is a difference in dark flax seed and golden flax seed.
-As with any food, the darker the variety, the higher the nutrition values.
+As with any food, the darker the variety the higher the nutrition value.
 In this case, the dark flax seed has such a strong taste and odor that I prefer the golden flax seed.
-It has more than adequate nutritional benefits so I’m going with what I like!
+It has more than adequate nutritional benefits so I go with milder taste.

 ☆ Basic Guidelines for Using Ground Golden Flax Seed as an Egg Substitute